dmtrinh/stellar-utils/README.md

 # Stellar-Client
-A super simple client using the Stellar SDK to demonstrate some basic activities including:
+This project contains a collection of utilities to perform various operations on the Stellar network:
-* retrieval of an existing account
+* Submission of a simple payment using native asset between two accounts
-* creation of new keypairs
+* Issuance of a new asset type (called 'Moolah') and funding of a base account
-* creation of a transaction
+* Creation of new trustlines
-* creation of a new account
+* Sending payments using Moolahs

-* submission of a transaction to the Stellar TestNet via a test Horizon server
+Also included are utilities to test your own Horizon and Stellar-Core deployment.
+You may also want to grab the [stellar-anchor](https://github.com/dmtrinh/stellar-anchor)) project which provides a basic reference implementation for you to quickly become an Anchor.

-## Running this client
+## Running these utilities
 ```
 git clone https://github.com/dmtrinh/stellar-client
 ```